-Overall, the SPoSE approach yielded a low-dimensional, stable and predictive mental embedding that was excelled in both predicting triplet similarity judgments and reconstructing the representational space underlying these judgments.
-This suggests that LLM (especially MLLM) judgments of natural objects are principled and structured.
-In the following sections, we delve into this embedding to reveal key schemas that underlie these judgments and their specific connections to the human mental embedding. \\
+Overall, SPoSE modeling generated a low-dimensional, stable, and predictive mental embedding, excelling in predicting triplet similarity judgments and reconstructing their representational space.
+This indicates that LLM (particularly MLLM) judgments of natural objects are structured and principled.
+In the following sections, we explore key schemas in this embedding and their connections to human mental representations.\\